-An employee having knowledge of any alleged harassment is responsible for reporting it to the supervisor and/or the Human Resource Department immediately.
+An employee having knowledge of any alleged harassment is responsible for reporting it to the supervisor and/or the human resource department immediately.
 Such reports will be held in confidence, and the employee will be protected from harassment or retaliation for reporting this misconduct.
 Western Reserve Hospital will investigate all claims of harassment and take immediate and appropriate remedial action.

-- Do not participate in degrading jokes, harassing or intimidating behaviors. - If you are the victim of harassment, report it immediately to one of the following individuals: the supervisor of the harasser, the department director and Human Resources.
+- Do not participate in degrading jokes, harassing or intimidating behaviors. - If you are the victim of harassment, report it immediately to one of the following individuals: the supervisor of the harasser, the department director and human resources.

 - Q: What is meant by sexual harassment? - A: Sexual harassment can be described as aggressive sexual behavior that has been demonstrated to a person who has not suggested or encouraged the behavior.
 It can be sexual jokes, advances, demands or suggestions.
-If you have been the subject of this type of behavior, please notify your supervisor or Human Resources.
+If you have been the subject of this type of behavior, please notify your supervisor, human resources or utilize one of the compliance reporting options.
 This behavior is not tolerated at Western Reserve Hospital.
 Allegations will be investigated confidentially, and offenders will be appropriately disciplined.